Amazon Web Services (AWS) has been an advocate for robust cloud security since it launched in 2006.

 AWS CloudTrail is a tool that allows you to record API logs for security analysis, compliance auditing, and change tracking.

-With it, one can create trails of breadcrumbs which lead back to the source of any changes made to your AWS environment.
+With it, one can create trails of breadcrumbs that lead back to the source of any changes made to your AWS environment.
+It is one of the AWS security best practices.

-AWS grants a tool called Identity and Access Management that can administer access rights, so the root users can be assigned limited access but remain equipped to do the work required of their roles.
+AWS has a tool, Identity and Access Management that can administer access rights.
+So the root users can get limited access but remain equipped to do the work required of their roles.

-With AWS, users must be explicitly granted access to perform functions; no user should be guaranteed automatic access to anything.
+With AWS, users must ask for access to perform functions; it is against providing automatic access to anything.
 This allows companies to increase agility without incurring additional risk.

-Businesses need more than the single layer of protection provided by usernames and passwords, which can’t be cracked, stolen, or shared.
+Businesses need more than the single layer of protection of usernames and passwords, which cybercriminals can easily crack, steal, and illegally use.

 Keep in mind that AWS IAM controls may provide access to not just the infrastructure but the applications installed and the data being used.